 Dentures can correct problems resulting from missing teeth, since dentures replace the structure and functionality of missing teeth.

 Disadvantages with dentures range from being loose, uncomfortable and unstable; especially when eating or speaking.
 Denture wearers often report that their speech is impaired and that they cannot taste their food properly.

-Implants can act as ancors for either a detachable bridge (or ‘overdenture’) or a fixed ‘hybrid’ bridge, removing the potential of the denture becoming loose and moving about inside the mouth causing discomfort.
+Dental implants can act as anchors for either a detachable bridge (or ‘overdenture’) or a fixed bridge (or ‘hybrid’), removing the issue of dentures becoming loose and moving about inside the mouth causing discomfort.

 Click here for more information on dental implant supported bridges

 Dental implant retained detachable bridge (overdenture) video

 Denture implants – questions, costs and referral services